jordesign/scrobbled-blocks/readme.txt

 Scrobbled Blocks requires the Gutenberg block editor.
 If you're using the Classic Editor plugin, you won't be able to use these blocks directly.
 Consider using a page builder that supports Gutenberg blocks, or enabling the block editor for specific post types.

-= Can I display different users' scrobbles on the same site? =

-Version 1.0 supports one Last.fm user per site.
-Each block will display data from the configured user.
-Multi-user support is planned for a future release.

 = How do I style the blocks to match my theme? =